Google: What impact will Continuous Scroll have on Site Impressions?

 Google on impact of Continuos Scroll have on Site Impressions

-Google: What impact will Continuos Scroll have on Site Impressions?
+Google: What impact will Continuous Scroll have on Site Impressions?